camunda/camunda-bpm-assert/camunda-bpm-assert/cmmn-testmatrix.md

+# CMMN Test Matrix

+The following matrixes show which assertions are planned and which of them are already implemented and tested.

+Please note that this is not a replacement for a documentation :)

 ## ProcessEngineTests

 | Stage          | available | enabled | active | completed |
 |----------------|-----------|---------|--------|-----------|
 | start(id)      |     x     |    x    |    x   |     x     |